annaduong1012/CodingMentor_ClassRegistration/README.md

 ### Course Menu:
 - Once logged in, the user will be shown the course menu.
-- User can select a course to view more details, register course or view mentor details.
+- User can select a course to view more details, register course, or view mentor details.
 - The same course cannot be registered more than once.
 - There is an option to view all your registered courses.